yinmingjun/jsoop/README.md

   * Support class, enum, interface, module.
   * Supports node.js
   * Supports client side
-  * Work together with Script#'s javascript runtime lib

 ## How it work

 jsoop is a node.js javascript module, and it puts __typeName, __baseType, __interfaces,
-__modules RTTI into class type(function), so when new a class intance, it bind all base member into derived class's prototype, and so on.
+__modules RTTI informatin into class(function) type. when new a class intance, it combine all base class or module's member into current class's prototype, and so on.

-All the RTTI is transparent maintained, so it's load is easy to estimate.
+All the type information is maintained transparently, and it's load is easy to estimate.

-## Why is Namespace
+## Why use Namespace

 jsoop provide the way that register namespace into jsoop.
-All namespace that register into jsoop are unique.
-And registered namespace of one module can be load by other module.
-All namespaces that registered into jsoop is transparent to all other modules.
-So, there are a way that access class lib by query namespace from jsoop.
+All namespace that register into jsoop are maintained by jsoop.
+These registered namespaces can be load later by current or other modules.

-This feature support provide very complex API for node.js', also support the extention of class lib in an OOP way.
-Those module that just require the depend on class library, then query it's namespace, and access the class library throw it's namespace.
+This feature support to export complex API to nodejs.
+The user of jsoop can access the class lib by query namespace and index the target class by namespace's hierachy.

-I think that class library that use jsoop just export it's namespace root object as it's export contents, and use the export name 'rootns'.
+I suggest that class libraries that use jsoop can just export it's root namespace as it's export contents, and use the export name 'rootns'.

+## Use jsoop in Multiple Module

+jsoop regard itself as an global module.
+The first require jsoop module regard as finally require jsoop module.
+The first loaded jsoop module publish jsoop global name, and other jsoop module just use it.
+If you want to control load which jsoop module, you can load jsoop before load other module at the main module.

-## Suggest Coding Standard
+## About Coding Standard

 The programmer of jsoop has the freedom to name the class and it's member.
 I just give the suggestions about it.